JamesBrownR/MeetingSurge/_posts/2025-12-13-get-more-5-star-reviews.md

 ---
 layout: blog
-title: How to Get More 5-Star Reviews for Your Repair Shop (Without Begging)
+title: How to Get More 5-Star Reviews for Your Repair Shop {Without Begging}
 description: A simple system to get more Google reviews that actually brings in customers.
 No gimmicks, no begging, just a process that works.
 ---